rkassila/rkassila/README.md

+Hello !
 I'm a data enthusiast with a focus on leveraging insights for healthcare innovation.
 I am a alumni of Data Science and AI training at Le Wagon Tokyo.

 ## Project